PeakockCode/top-youtubers-cz-2024-doc/README.md

 - What quality data checks are necessary to create?
 - What data validation do we need to ensure the dataset?

 We need to check following informations:

+**Number of rows and columns**

 <table>
   <tr>